Always on Voting: A Framework for Repetitive Voting on the Blockchain: Always on Voting Framework

 \subsection{Example of Operation}

-\autoref{fig:transition-epoch} illustrates a scenario with 4 candidates as follows.
-The candidate \textit{C} is the present winner of the election.
-A supermajority threshold of 70\% votes is set for future winnings (see justification later).
-However, this is a tunable parameter that may be suitably tailored to the situation.
+\autoref{fig:transition-epoch} illustrates a scenario with 4 candidates $A$-$D$, where \textit{C} is the present winner of the election.
+For example, the supermajority threshold of 70\% votes is set for future winnings, which is a tunable parameter that may be suitably tailored to the situation.
 All candidates are initialized to their winning percentages of obtained votes from the last election.
-Over time, the individual tally is observed to shift as the supermajority of participants decided to change its vote in favor of another candidate by voting in the intervals.
+Over time, the individual tally is observed to shift as the supermajority of participants decided to change their vote in favor of another candidate by voting in the epoch intervals.
 Through \textit{k} intervals, the winner-ship is seen to transition from candidate \textit{C} to \textit{A}.
-At the $\textit{k}^{th}$ interval, candidate \textit{A} is seen to attain the 70\% threshold of votes and is declared as the new winner.
-Note that a supermajority is required only in the voting epochs between two regularly scheduled main elections (exclusively).
-E.g., If the regular election were to repeat after every 4 years, then a majority (i.e., $>$50\%) is sufficient to declare a winner immediately after the 4-year interval.
-Regular elections are also executed within AoV.
-Hence, in contrast to existing electoral systems, we only implement changes between regularly scheduled elections and enable new candidates to be added or removed.
+At the $\textit{k}^{th}$ interval, \textit{A} obtains the 70\% threshold of votes and is declared as the new winner.
+Note that the supermajority is required only in the voting epochs between two regularly scheduled elections.
+The regular elections are also executed in AoV, and they repeat every $M$ months/years, while requiring only a majority of votes (i.e., $>$50\%) to declare a winner.
+Hence, in contrast to existing electoral systems, we only propose changes between regularly scheduled elections and enable new candidates to be added or removed (see in \autoref{ssec:discussion-removed-part}).

-\myparagraph{\textit{Justification for Supermajority}} A supermajority of 70\% was chosen to help the incumbent carry out reforms without the risk of losing when there is still sufficient participant support for the reforms.
-However, it may also be used to block (or repeal) policies that are unpopular to a vast majority of eligible voters.
-Additionally, we aim to avoid the quorum paradox~\cite{Herrera2010} (see Appendix~\ref{sec:roleAoV} for details) by setting a minimum participation requirement of 70\% from the just concluded main election.
+\myparagraph{\textit{Justification for Supermajority}} A supermajority of 70\% was chosen (see Appendix~\ref{sec:pandr} for background) to help the incumbent carry out reforms without the risk of losing when there is still sufficient support from participants.
+On the other hand, the main purpose of this threshold is to block (or repeal) policies that are unpopular or negatively affecting a vast majority of participants.
+Further, participants may be inclined to vote in favor of the referendum/proposal if it is coming from a leader who won with a super-majority.
+Additionally, we aim to avoid the quorum paradox (see Appendix~\ref{sec:roleAoV}) by setting a minimum participation requirement of 70\% from the just concluded main election.